 How to Paint a Piano with Chalk Mineral Paint

-After all the prep work was done, I painted 2 coats of a beautiful grey color called Driftwood.
+After the prep work was done, I painted 2 coats of a beautiful grey color called Driftwood.
 It’s one of my go-to greys in the Dixie Belle line.
 I blended another lighter color called Fluff (a beautiful white) on the areas that would normally receive the first light.
 What is the first light?
 Well, let me share a tip with you about highlights.
 The first light is the area of the furniture that is touched first by the light.
 That would be any protruding area.
 Here’s the best tip for highlighting these areas.
 Put your piece near a window and look at where the light hits it first.
 These areas will be lighter.
 This is called highlights.
 I like to add these highlights to my furniture to give it the appearance of light.
-I do this with a lot of my pieces and it really makes a difference.
+I do this with a lot of my pieces, and it really makes a difference.